isabelc/Plugin-Ready-For-Sale-Script/README.md

 **Prerequisite:** The Version in the plugin header must start at the beginning of the line wihout a preceding *.
 So, the main plugin header must be [WordPress style](https://codex.wordpress.org/File_Header#Plugin_File_Header_Example), not PHPDoc DocBlock style.

-**Prerequisite:** Existing git repo consising of only the readme.txt file, with its remote origin set up on GitHub.
-Both local and remote repo names must match the plugin slug, exactly.
+**Prerequisite:** Existing git repo consising of only the readme.txt file (use .gitignore to hide the rest), with its remote origin set up on GitHub.
+GitHub repo name must match the plugin slug, exactly.

-1) Edit `ready.sh` and fill in the necessary config values at the top of the file.
+1) Edit `ready.sh` to configure the first value at the top of the file.

 2) Place `ready.sh` in the local plugin directory.

-3) Run `ready.sh` after updating the version in the main plugin file, and the changelog in the readme.txt file.
+3) Run `./ready.sh` after updating the version in the main plugin file, and the changelog in the readme.txt file.

 WARNING: this script pushes to GitHub.